Discover the Step-by-Step Process of Modular Construction

 International work adds customs, freight forwarding, vessel schedules and import documentation.
 Modular buildings require documentation that ties modules, field materials and shipping containers to one project.

 Modules also need protection during transit.
 Openings are closed with temporary panels.
 Some modules receive temporary roof, wall or floor elements for stiffness.
 Exterior wraps protect against water and air movement.
-For ocean shipping, desiccants may be placed inside the sealed module to control moisture during temperature changes.
+Desiccants may be placed inside the sealed module to control moisture during temperature changes.
 A secondary tarp can protect the primary weather barrier.

 The Field Kit of Parts (FKOP) is the coordinated package of materials and prefabricated assemblies needed to stitch the modules into a finished building on site.
 It moves through the same logistics plan as the modules and may include MEP tie-in assemblies, finish materials, envelope components and other project-specific parts.
 Haskell organizes the FKOP by discipline and installation sequence so crews can access the right materials at the right time.